counterfactual/monorepo/06-update-protocol.md

 ![](./build/setstate-protocol-commitment.png)

-This transaction uses the global, on-chain Registry contract to translate the counterfactual address of the application into an on-chain address, and subsequently invoke the `setState` function with the signatures exchanged during the protocol.
+This transaction invoke the `setState` function with the signatures exchanged during the protocol.